 How Is Cushing Syndrome Treated?

-on what's causing it, treatment for Cushing syndrome might involve:
+it, treatment for Cushing syndrome might involve:

 surgery to remove tumors or growths on the adrenal or pituitary glands